juanchosandox90/PushIOManager_Android/README.md

 Thereafter, the In-App messages shall be delivered to the app via a pull-based mechanism.

+##### Recommendation
+For any new In-App message implementation or upgrade to 6.39, we strongly recommend enabling this feature both in the SDK and for your Account at Responsys.

 ### Upgrading SDK to 6.38.1
 #### Support for FCM